scientific-python/cookie/docs/pages/developers/gha_basic.md

 {% include toc.html %}

-The recommended CI for Scikit-HEP is GitHub Actions (GHA), although its predecessor Azure is also in heavy usage, and other popular services (Travis, Appveyor, and Circle CI) may be found in a few packages.
+The recommended CI for scientific Python projects is GitHub Actions (GHA), although its predecessor Azure is also in heavy usage, and other popular services (Travis, Appveyor, and Circle CI) may be found in a few packages.
 GHA is preferred due to the flexible, extensible design and the tight integration with the GitHub